nghttp2/nghttp2/doc/nghttpx.1.rst

         Return the SHA-1 fingerprint of a client certificate.

+    .. rb:attr_reader:: tls_client_issuer_name

+        Return the issuer name of a client certificate.

     .. rb:attr_reader:: tls_client_subject_name

         Return the subject name of a client certificate.

+    .. rb:attr_reader:: tls_client_serial

+        Return the serial number of a client certificate.

     .. rb:attr_reader:: tls_cipher